liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.11 (2024//) =
-* Added task option to limit task signups to one per event per person
+* Added task option to limit task signups to one per event per person.
+The task signup checkbox then becomes a radiobox too
 * Added task formfield placeholder #_TASKHTMLID.
 This can be used in the tast formfield to e.g. enclose extra task info in a html-label in the task signup form format:
   #_TASKSIGNUPCHECKBOX <label for="#_TASKHTMLID">#_TASKNAME (#_TASKBEGIN - #_TASKEND) (#_FREETASKSPACES/#_TASKSPACES)</label> <br />
 * reminder-options are lists of numbers but were converted to a single value when creating new events